Tips for Oktoberfest in Munich: First-time Visitors’ Guide

 Oktoberfest beer tent reservations can be made directly with the tent owners.
 Information on events and tents can be found on the official Oktoberfest website.

-The liter of beer is sold, and prices vary between tents but expect to pay around 12-14 euros per liter.
-Food ranges in the price range of 6-30 euros.
+A liter of beer is sold, and prices vary between tents, but expect to pay between €14.80 and € 15.90 per liter.
+Food ranges in price from €6 to €30.

 Table Reservations are not required.
 Tents will leave tables open for walk-ins.

-The entry fee for the Oide Wiesn (Old Oktoberfest) amounts to 4 euros.
+The entry fee for the Oide Wiesn (Old Oktoberfest) is €4.

 Oktoberfest Tent Highlights